 California online gambling options consist of horse racing betting and daily fantasy sports (DFS).
 Of those, only horse racing betting is explicitly legal.
 Daily fantasy sports contests are not addressed by current law, but major DFS providers have been operating in California for years with no legal blowback.

 Advance deposit wagering (online/mobile racing betting) is regulated by the California Horse Racing Board.
 Mobile betting providers (also known as ADWs) must be licensed to offer their services to California residents.
-Most mainstream racing betting sites are licensed in California and the Board maintains a list of licensed ADWs here.
+Most mainstream racing betting sites operate in California.

 Daily fantasy sports sites operate on uncertain legal footing in California, but state authorities appear to have no desire to put a stop to the activity.
 Legislation to officially legalize and regulate DFS providers has been introduced several times in California, but none have made it through the full legislative process to become law.